American Welding Society: Certification

 Since the Certified Welding Inspector (CWI) program was introduced in 1976, AWS has certified over 100,000 welding inspectors alone, plus thousands more working professionals across the other certification categories.
 Certification is accomplished through testing and evaluation of corresponding procedures.
 The Radiographic Interpretation Certification, for example, includes a detailed general knowledge exam, a test of specific information from the AWS code book on radiographic quality and interpretation, and a practical exam testing the individual's ability to read radiographic films.
 Most AWS certifications are typically renewed after a period of three years, and are required to satisfy re-certification requirements every nine years.

 Welders are required to take a qualification test at an AWS Accredited Testing Facility.
 Welders must mail their qualification test record to AWS with a completed AWS Welder Application in order to have an AWS certification issued.
-AWS Welders are required to submit a Maintenance of Welder Certification Form to renew their certifications every six months.
+AWS Welders are required to submit a Maintenance of Welder Certification Formto renew their certifications every six months.